shampine/CR/README.md

 3) `php artisan migrate`
 4) `php artisan db:seed`

+Any errors?
+Make sure `/storage/logs/` has the correct permissions for Apache2/Laravel to write to file.

 The project config holds the url `cr.dev`, you can override this in the `.env` file in the root as well.

 ## deliverables